palf/haskell-sdl2-examples/README.md

 ## Lesson Output

 * Lesson 01 - a white box which remains for two seconds
-* Lesson 02 - "Hello World" text taken from a bitmap
+* Lesson 02 - "Hello World" text taken from a bitmap (remains for 2 seconds)
+* Lesson 03 - a window with instructions to close it (remains until closed)